Taganskaya (Koltsevaya line)

 Because the Taganka Square is located on the hill, in order to conveniently place the large vestibule, and also preserve a nearby heritage building, the escalator descent had to be broken, and an intermediate hall was added by placing a large cylinder and gradually lowering to the required depth.
 After a dome was added, the interior work on the new lobby began, the walls of which are faced with Altai marble Oroktoy with Syringa shade, and the pilasters from white marble.
 The dome contains a large ceiling fresco, Victory Fireworks by A. Shiryaeva.

 On 18 November 2005 the vestibule was closed for restoration, during which old escalators (installed in 1949) were replaced.
 All of the decoration features were renovated, and the upgrade included new turnstiles, ticket offices and security upgrade.
 The station was re-opened on 20 December 2006.

 It was the deepest station in Moscow Metro from 1950 until 1958.

+On 15 May 2025, a bas-relief wall panel depicting Joseph Stalin was installed in the connecting passage between the two Taganskaya stations.
+An earlier version of this sculpture at this location was removed in 1966.
+Stalin was removed from the relief in the 1950s during the De-Stalinization campaign.
+Russian human rights activist Yan Rachinsky wrote that "among Stalin’s victims were more than 750 construction workers and employees of the Moscow Metro.
+More than 140 were executed, including the subway’s first director, Petrikovsky (his name appears in a Stalinist execution list dated August 20, 1938).
+There’s no mention of these people anywhere in the subway today, but the man responsible for their deaths is honored with a life-sized statue."

-Popular Culture
+Popular culture

 In 1991 the rock band Lyube recorded the song Taganskaya Station about the station in its debut album titled Atas.